Optical calibration of the SNO+ detector in the water phase with deployed sources: Motivation and goal of the optical calibration

 The energies of the events are determined by the spatial and temporal distribution of the PMTs that detect photons ("hit" PMTs), as well as the total number of hits.
 Due to the aforementioned optical effects, an event near the inner surface of the AV produces a significantly different number of hits than a similar event near the center of the AV.
 An \textit{in situ} measurement of the optical properties of the SNO+ detector is essential for a realistic model describing the propagation and detection of light from all sources and to minimize the uncertainty of the absolute energy scale and the reconstructed positions.

 The measured optical parameters are inputs for the Monte Carlo detector model, thoroughly described in \cite{sno-d2o}.
-Attenuation lengths are measured with the laserball, and scattering lengths are measured with a fixed system of optical fibers described in \cite{snoplus-detector}.
-These combine to estimate a set of absorption lengths for a range of wavelengths.
+The optics of the detector media is modeled by arrays of absorption and scattering lengths as a function of wavelength.
 The detector simulation has two available models for the PMTs and their associated light concentrators (Figure \ref{fig:pmtscheme}): a detailed three dimensional model \cite{sno-d2o}, and a simplified empirical model called the grey disc model.
 While the former models all the interactions of light with the PMT and concentrator geometry, the latter replaces the complex geometry with a flat disc at the front opening of the concentrator support structure.
 When a photon reaches the disc, instead of modeling all its interactions in the structure, the grey disc model assigns a reflection and absorption probability to the contact point, based on the incident angle and wavelength.
 The grey disc is the preferred PMT model in SNO+ because it speeds up the time of the simulation and its optical properties are calibrated directly from the optical calibration measurements.

+Attenuation lengths are measured with the laserball, and scattering lengths are measured with a fixed system of optical fibers described in \cite{snoplus-detector}.
+These combine to estimate a set of absorption lengths for a range of wavelengths.
 The laserball measures the angular response of the PMTs and concentrators, i.e. the combined efficiency in collecting light with a given incident angle, $\theta_\gamma$, relative to normal incidence, $\theta_\gamma = 0$.
 These measurements are directly converted into grey disc model absorption probabilities.
 Both models depend on a scaling factor for the PMT collection efficiency, which is the probability for a generated photo-electron to successfully reach the first dynode, resulting in a signal that is propagated to the front-end electronics.
 This factor is tuned by comparing simulations to data of calibration sources deployed at the center of the detector.
 Calibration data are also used to adjust reflectivity parameters of the PMT models, necessary to correctly reproduce the time distribution of light arriving to the PMTs at times later than direct photons.